Westlake High School (California)

-Westlake High School (also known as Westlake High, Westlake, or WHS) is a public high school in the Westlake neighborhood of Thousand Oaks, in Ventura County, California.
-Westlake High School serves grades 9–12 in the Conejo Valley Unified School District.
-Middle schools that feed into Westlake include Colina Middle School and Los Cerritos Middle School.
+Westlake High School (WHS) is a public high school in the Westlake neighborhood of Thousand Oaks, in Ventura County, California.
+It serves grades 9–12 and is part of the Conejo Valley Unified School District.

 The first graduating class was the class of 1980.
 The first principal was William Albers.
 All students entering Westlake High School in 1979 signed a charter, which sits in the office today.
 Ron Lipari was the principal of WHS for 15 years.
 In 2015, Jason Branham was selected as the new principal.

 Academics

 Newsweek has consistently ranked WHS as one of the top high schools in the United States.
 In 2015, Westlake's average score on Advanced Placement exams was 3.65.
 In 2016, Westlake ranked as the 119th top high school in the United States and the 15th-best high school in the state of California.

 It is one of four high schools in the Conejo Valley Unified School District, that consistently has significantly above-average AP and SAT scores, and 96% of graduating seniors go on to attend some type of college or further education.